David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 account for any future applications of the project.

 ## Project Objectives
-> Steps that will bring us to our goal
-> Rename to project structure/architecture?

 The system will be designed as a group of modular sections, that when joined together form a complete pipeline.
 Data will come into the pipeline directly